All About Center School

 In the event of a snowstorm/severe weather, how will I know if school is in session?

 - Every effort is made to make a quick decision to keep schools open or have them closed.
 You are encouraged to sign up for the emergency voice messaging system, Alert Now, that the district has in place for broadcast emergency calls.
 If school is closed, you will receive a call from the Alert Now system.
 You will receive a letter explaining how you can sign up for that free service.
 You can also check the district web page or watch Channel 2, (CBS), Channel 9 (WGN) or Channel 32 (FOX) for school closing information.
 Email and text blasts will also be sent out.

 How safe is my child’s school?

 - All of our school doors are locked once the students enter the building.
 All visitors must be buzzed into the front door only to enter the building.
 All visitors must sign in at the office and wear a guest badge.
-All visitors must show a valid state driver’s license or state ID, which will be scanned into our Raptor system and you will be issues a visitor pass.
+All visitors must show a valid state driver’s license or state ID, which will be scanned into our Raptor system and you will be issued a visitor pass.

 What if my child is having a problem in class?